ChanSuri/GymGenius/service_catalog/README.md

 ## Usage

 ### Interacting with the REST API
-You can interact with the service's REST API at `http://localhost:8080/` to perform CRUD operations on the service catalog.
+You can interact with the service's REST API at `http://localhost:8080/` to perform GET, POST and DELETE operations on the service catalog.

 ## REST API